 A paragraph is a group of sentences about a particular idea.
 Paragraphs are the building blocks of longer texts.
 How you organise and sequence your paragraphs can help your reader understand the development of your ideas in your written assignments.

-This page will help you to:
+This page will help you to meet your lecturers' expectations by:

-understand the purpose of paragraphs
+• considering the purpose and features of paragraphs

 Before you continue, reflect on your previous writing experiences and the feedback you have received.
 How would you rate your ability in the following skills?
 Rate your ability from ‘good’ to ‘needs development’.